-Many other factors may contribute to breastfeeding problems and associated breastmilk supply fears, for this reason, we are becoming more conscious of ourselves, our bodies and our capabilities as mothers.
-We want to feel more involved, and more empowered by our experiences and turning to natural medicine seems to be the best way of doing so.
+Many other factors may contribute to breastfeeding problems and associated breastmilk supply fears; for this reason, we are becoming more conscious of ourselves, our bodies, and our capabilities as mothers.
+We want to feel more involved and empowered by our experiences, and turning to natural medicine seems the best way to do so.

 Nature provides for us.
-Using natural forms of medication means we ingest less harmful chemicals, and also get the added health benefits, which are naturally present in herbs and roots such as the Marshmallow root.
+Using natural medication means we ingest less harmful chemicals and get the added health benefits, which are naturally present in herbs and roots such as the Marshmallow root.
 These health benefits can then be carried over from mom to baby.